99starman/VLM-GeoPrivacyBench/README.md

     OPENAI_API_KEY (optional; if MS Azure not available)
     ```

-3. Optionally, (re)run model generation with `source scripts/gen.sh` (GPUs required) or `source scripts/gen_api.sh` (API-based models).
+3. Optionally, (re)run model generation with `sbatch scripts/gen.sh` (GPUs required) or `source scripts/gen_api.sh` (API-based models).
 Results are saved in `evaluation/main`, where we already include the model generation results used in our experiments.

 4. Evaluate the model generation with `source scripts/eval.sh` (various settings specified in the script).